mehermvr/rko_lio/README.md

 ## Quick Start

-In case you already have a rosbag which contains a TF tree, you can inspect the results of our odometry system with the following two steps
+In case you already have a rosbag (ROS1 or ROS2) which contains a TF tree, you can inspect the results of our odometry system with the following two steps

 ```bash
 pip install rko_lio rosbags rerun-sdk